maurice-35/number-guessing-game/README.md

 - CSS:
   - Styled as appropriate.
 - JavaScript:
-  - setInterval() to create a 2 second timer variable for score,
+  - setInterval() to create a 2 second timer variable for score.
-  - Variable with preset number of lives = 3,
+  - Variable with preset number of lives = 3.
-  - Grab divs in JS with querySelectorAll,
+  - Grab divs in JS with querySelectorAll.
-  - forEach evenListener on each div ‘click’,
+  - forEach evenListener on each div ‘click’.
-  - Grab button in JS with querySelector,
+  - Grab button in JS with querySelector.
-  - Grab scored,
+  - Grab scored.
   - Define time variable in global scope, no value assigned initially.
   - Computer generate function:
      - Generates a random number.